pawelmat/Amiga-Alternative-Reality/README.md

 ## When where what

-This demo was released by Suspect in 1992.
+This Amiga demo was released by Suspect in 1992.

-platform :	Amiga OCS/ECS Amiga OCS/ECS
+- platform :	Amiga OCS/ECS Amiga OCS/ECS.
-type :	demo demo
+- type :	demo demo
-release date :	october 1992
+- release date :	october 1992
-release party :	Warszawa 2 1992
+- release party :	Warszawa 2 1992
-compo :	amiga demo
+- compo :	amiga demo
-ranked : 3rd
+- ranked : 3rd

 ## Links